dracor-org/small-world-paper/README.md

 The results of the analysis are contained in the file `results.csv` in the `results` folder.

-## Some Notes on re-doing the analysis
+## Some Notes on repeating the analysis

-A user wanting to reproduce the analysis or build on the results has two options to re-create the whole environment using the provided docker-compose files (1) `docker-compose.pre.yml` and (2) `docker-compose.post.yml` as described below.
+A user wanting to repeate the analysis or build on the results has two options to re-create the whole environment using the provided docker-compose files (1) `docker-compose.pre.yml` and (2) `docker-compose.post.yml` as described below.
 It is necessary to have Docker and docker-compose installed.

 ### (1) Pre-analysis state